Kirit-Gupta/KarnaughMap/README.md

 To run the program you must have python installed as well as having all scripts.
 The program requires the following modules; Kivy, KivyMD and all other default Python libraries.

-This program is the property of Kirit Gupta.